 Whether you are looking to get away from Pattaya or Bangkok City for a few days or are looking to explore somewhere new and off-the-beaten-path 🧐, Rayong is a destination that you seriously need to consider.
 Because the area is not a typical tourist destination per se, the prices are relatively lower than visiting somewhere like Phuket or Koh Samui but are just as beautiful 💯

-: The long, thin area of a country that is next to the sea
+: The extended, thin area of a country that is next to the sea

 : Calm and peaceful and without noise, violence, and worry